 The school does not engage in corporal punishment of any kind.

-ALL of the following means of punishment and discipline are prohibited: (a) hitting, spanking, shaking, biting or pinching. (b) Restricting a child's movement by binding or tying him or her. (c) Inflicting mental or emotional punishment, such as humiliating, shaming, or threatening a child. (d) Depriving a child of meals, snacks, rest, or necessary toilet use. (e) Excluding a child from outdoor play or other gross motor activities. (f) Excluding a child from daily learning experiences. (g) Confining a child in an enclosed area, such as a closet, locked room, box, or similar cubicle.
+All of the following means of punishment are prohibited:

+- (a) Hitting, spanking, shaking, biting, pinching, or inflicting other forms of corporal punishment. - (b) Placing any substances in a child's mouth, including but not limited to, soap, hot sauce, or vinegar. - (c) Restricting a child's movement by binding or tying him or her. - (d) Inflicting mental or emotional punishment, such as humiliating, shaming, or threatening a child. - (e) Depriving a child of meals, snacks, rest, or necessary toilet use. - (f) Excluding a child from outdoor play or other gross motor activities. - (g) Excluding a child from daily learning experiences. - (h) Confining a child in an enclosed area, such as a closet, locked room, box, or similar enclosure. - (i) Time out must not be used for children under 3 years of age.

 State of Michigan Child Care Licensing: rule 8140 (2)